 Palaver aspires to retain its independence from external funders.
 We seek to develop an approach that incorporates open access and a fair and flexible pricing model that avoids exploitation of authors and readers.
 In order to enhance the viability of projects, increase the number of works that can be published, and maximize returns to authors, we often favour a “hybrid,” shared funding model that establishes respectful partnerships between the press and its authors.
 In cases where an open access model is not chosen, we are committed to keeping book prices as low as possible in order to make authors’ materials available to the widest possible readerships.

 We are oriented towards scholars engaged in both empirical and conceptual research, reflective practitioners, and postgraduate students, although we are also hopeful of appealing to a wider public.
 We are assembling an advisory board to help us develop policies that will ensure democratic processes of operation, ethical practices, and socially responsible contributions.

 Submissions and expressions of interest

-Palaver invites initial expressions of interest (500 to 1,000 or so words), which may be sent to Leigh E. Rich, editor in chief, outlining the project in general.
+Palaver invites initial expressions of interest (500 to 1,000 or so words), which may be sent to Paul Komesaroff, editor in chief, outlining the project in general.
 If we find the basic ideas attractive, we will ask for a more detailed proposal, which will then be sent out for review by people with expertise in the project’s subject area.
 Completed manuscripts will be reviewed by several experts in the field, who will decide whether to recommend publication, what revisions or changes are required, etc.